 Living in Woolwich

-There are many well renowned educational institutions dotted around Woolwich, a crucial factor for parents with young families interested in moving to the area.
+There are many well renowned educational institutions dotted around, a crucial factor for parents with young families interested in moving to the area.

-Dependent on which council tax band your property falls into, council tax in Woolwich is estimated at £2,550 (October 2014).
-This has been calculated using the average property price in Woolwich; for smaller housing the cost of council tax would be reduced.
-Money payable for council tax within Woolwich has decreased by 0.31% from the previous year, this is reassuring in the long term for those who decide to move and stay in Woolwich.
+Dependent on which council tax band your property falls into, council tax is estimated at £2,550 (October 2014).
+This has been calculated using the average property price in the area; for smaller housing the cost of council tax would be reduced.
+Money payable for council tax has decreased by 0.31% from the previous year, this is reassuring in the long term for those who decide to move and stay in Woolwich.

-The Crossrail, a new high frequency railway service for London and the South East, is facilitating the regeneration of Woolwich.
+The Crossrail, a new high frequency railway service for London and the South East, is facilitating the regeneration.

 This venture, which reaches from Reading in the west to Abbey Wood and Shenfield in the east, will decrease the time it takes to travel to the heart of London from Woolwich.
 Greenwich Council aim to have 6 trains running an hour, and the journey from Woolwich to Tottenham Court Road will be 14 minutes.

-The Crossrail will dramatically increase the accessibility of Woolwich, whilst also benefiting residents and commuters who travel daily to the area.
-The route is set for completion in 2018.
+The Crossrail will dramatically increase the accessibility of the area, whilst also benefiting residents and commuters who travel daily to the area.

 Buying in Woolwich

-With the extensive regeneration in Woolwich, improving business, housing and transportation, it is vital to select a professional conveyancing solicitor when buying a home in the area.
-They will undertake the necessary searches to ensure you have the full information about your property and be able to recommend any further, more detailed searches to discuss how the developments may affect life in your Woolwich home.
+With the extensive regeneration, improving business, housing and transportation, it is vital to select a professional conveyancing solicitor when buying a home in the area.
+They will undertake the necessary searches to ensure you have the full information about your property and be able to recommend any further, more detailed searches to discuss how the developments may affect life in your new home.

-When buying a property in Woolwich it is important to enlist the knowledge of a professional conveyancing solicitor and a local Chartered Surveyor to ensure the purchase of your property runs smoothly.
+When buying a property it is important to enlist the knowledge of a professional conveyancing solicitor and a local Chartered Surveyor to ensure the purchase of your property runs smoothly.